bhurlow/clj-imageinfo/README.md

 # imageinfo

-A Clojure library designed to ... well, that part is up to you.
+extract some image info

 ## Usage

-FIXME

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Brian Hurlow

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.